Stories in this series

 Originally published June 6, 2018.

 By Steven Rich, Ted Mellnik, Kimbriell Kelly and Wesley Lowery.
 Design and development by Leslie Shapiro.
-Graphics by Lauren Tierney, Leslie Shapiro and Aaron Williams.
+Graphics by Lauren Tierney and Leslie Shapiro.
 Editing by David Fallis and Kaeti Hinck.
 Produced by Julie Vitkovskaya.
 Additional reporting by Julie Tate, Jennifer Jenkins, Kristian Hernandez, Matt Bernardini, Mitra Malek, Samuel Northrop, Justine Coleman and Casey Smith.